Towards Weaker Variance Assumptions for Stochastic Optimization: Introduction

 \subsection{Contributions}

 For minimization problems, we have described the relationship between the classical assumption \eqref{eq: bg} with more recently proposed conditions relaxing bounded variance assumptions.
-Next, building on the idea of \cite{neu2024dealing}, we establish anytime rate guarantees under \eqref{eq: bg0} of stochastic Halpern iteration with variable parameters, then show last-iterate rates.
+Next, {in \Cref{sec: main_min},} building on the idea of \cite{neu2024dealing}, we establish anytime rate guarantees under \eqref{eq: bg0} of stochastic Halpern iteration with variable parameters, then show last-iterate rates.

-For min-max problems under \eqref{eq: bg0}, we focus on two optimality measures whose well definedness does not require boundedness of the feasibility set.
-First, for convex optimization with convex inequality constraints, we extend the stochastic gradient descent-ascent algorithm from \cite{neu2024dealing} to handle variable parameters, then use convex duality to derive convergence rates for objective suboptimality and feasibility.
-Second, we focus on \emph{residual} guarantees (a generalization of \emph{gradient norm}-type guarantees to regularized min-max problems) and analyze a variance-reduced extragradient algorithm with Halpern anchoring to obtain best-known convergence rates, all using \eqref{eq: bg} in place of the restrictive bounded-variance assumption.
+{In \Cref{sec: main_minmax},} we focus on min-max problems under \eqref{eq: bg0} {since many classical examples of this template fits naturally to the setting of this assumption}.
+We work with two optimality measures whose well definedness does not require boundedness of the feasibility set. {In \Cref{subsec: nonlinprog},} for convex optimization with convex inequality constraints, we extend the stochastic gradient descent-ascent algorithm from \cite{neu2024dealing} to handle variable parameters, then use convex duality to derive convergence rates for objective suboptimality and feasibility. {In \Cref{sec: opnorm_main},} we focus on \emph{residual} guarantees for min-max problems (a generalization of the \emph{gradient norm}-type guarantees often used in minimization problems) and analyze a variance-reduced extragradient algorithm with Halpern anchoring to obtain best-known convergence rates, all using \eqref{eq: bg} in place of the restrictive bounded-variance assumption, {but introducing an additonal mean-square smoothness condition.}